Adroiti/docs-for-code-review-tools/RuboCop/Naming-HeredocDelimiterNaming.md

 ## Description

-This cop checks that your heredocs are using meaningful delimiters.
+This rule checks that your heredocs are using meaningful delimiters.
 By default it disallows `END` and `EO*`, and can be configured through blacklisting additional delimiters.

-### Example
+## Examples

 ```ruby
 # good